babakbandpey/MongoDB-HYF/README.md

 |show collections|Shows the collections in the current database.|
 |show users|Shows the users in the current database.|
 |use "db name"|Sets the current database to <db name>.|

+***collection is a commonly used term in MongoDB.
+You can think of a collection as a container that stores your documents (that is, your data)***